Interstate 580 (California): Route description

 In Castro Valley, I-580 turns eastward toward Dublin Canyon before descending into Dublin and Pleasanton.
 After passing through Livermore, the freeway enters the Altamont Pass.
-The road emerges in the Central Valley west of Tracy, where, after I-205 splits near Altamont Raceway Park, it turns southeastward and terminates by merging with I-5 south of Tracy just shy of the Stanislaus County line.
+The road emerges in the Central Valley west of Tracy, where, after I-205 splits near Altamont Raceway Park, it turns southeastward into San Joaquin County and terminates by merging with I-5 south of Tracy just shy of the Stanislaus County line.

 I-580 through Altamont Pass is a major crossing of the Diablo Range, linking the Central Valley to the Bay Area, and also a major route to Southern California.
 I-580 is the only freeway that crosses the Diablo Range, making it the safest route through the mountains.
 Prior to the construction of this route, traffic was detoured to Pacheco (SR 152) and Polonio (SR 46) passes.

 I-580 provides Interstate Highway access between San Francisco and Los Angeles since I-5 runs east of the Bay Area.
 However, the primary control city listed on freeway signs along eastbound I-580 between I-80 and I-205 is instead Stockton, a vestige of when this segment used to be part of US 50.

 I-580 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).
 The route is eligible for the State Scenic Highway System and is officially designated as a scenic highway by the California Department of Transportation (Caltrans) from the San Leandro city limits to SR 24 and from I-5 to I-205, meaning that these are substantial sections of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.